upes1679/Basics-05-08-21/README.md

 - Add JDK path to environment variables
 - Run java program from Intellij and from Command line
-- A little about Intellij
+- A little about Intellij and shortcuts
 - What is the main method
 - Variables
 - Naming variables